pockerman/qubit-notes/ml/2024-06-18-13_steps_to_successful_ml_project.md

-# Note: 13 + 1 Steps For a Successful ML Project
+# qubit-note: 13 + 1 Steps For a Successful ML Project

 ## Overview